Recruiting and Staffing

 - Part-Time Non-Exempt Employee Offer Letter [docx]

 Remote Worker Templates:

-Non-exempt remote worker arrangements require approval from HR and Office of General Counsel.
+Non-exempt remote worker arrangements require approval from the Office of Human Resources and the Office of the General Counsel.

 Fixed-Term Employment Templates: